dtoczala/IBM_Cloud_Onboarding/README.md

 When you sign up for the IBM Cloud, you will get a personal account set up, which is associated with your username (typically your email ID).
 This account is a trial account - it allows you to do things for free, and to use free plans for most of the services on the IBM Cloud.
 This is your **PaaS account**.  if you look at your profile in the upper right hand corner of your browser window, you might see a 7 digit number before your name.
 This seven digit number is your ***linked IaaS account***.
 This allows you to easily use both IaaS and PaaS resources within the same account - and it is part of our "One Cloud" goal at IBM.
 If you do not have a linked account, and you would like one, please contact your IBM team, or open a support ticket asking for the creation of a linked account.

-### Subscription issues to be aware of
-Subscriptions are a special kind of Cloud entitlement on the IBM Cloud.
-They allow you to use IBM Cloud resources at a reduced price, in exchange for a commitment to use a minimum amount of IBM Cloud services.

 ## Setting up a Functional ID for your Account Owner (see Admin)
 For more information on setting up a [functional ID for your account owner](https://github.com/dtoczala/IBM_Cloud_Onboarding#setting-up-a-functional-id-for-your-account-owner), see the write up in the Admin section.